 Gear– Here are a few must have items in your carry on.
 Noise cancelling headphones .
 You can find some relatively inexpensive sets made for travelling that fold for easy packing and include adapters for various airline inputs.
 More comfortable than buds and they will help quiet the cabin for you also.
 I learned that låna pengar means to borrow money there, and got robbed in Sweden on journey excursion once, quite an useful quotation if you’re stuck in exactly the same situation.
 Neck pillow.
 Sure it looks funky but the person next to you seems to be sleeping pretty well!
 Inflatable ones are on the market as well if you are trying to conserve space in your bag. iPad/tablet.
 Even today not every plane is going to have a built in media center for you to enjoy.
 Bring a tablet with a season of your favorite TV series downloaded to enjoy.
 External battery We rely more on our phone and iPad when we are traveling and not all planes have charging outlets.
 Find an external battery to suite your needs so you are not left in the dark.

-What else?- The air can be very dry on a place, use skin lotion generously on your flight day and drink plenty of water while you are in the air.
+What else?- The air can be very dry on a place, use skin lotion generously on your flight day and drink plenty of water while you are in the air and buy naproxen for different kinds of pain.
 Did the person next to you with the aisle seat get up to use the bathroom?
 Get up too.
 Even if it’s just to stand a bit, take every opportunity you have to get up and get the blood flowing.
 Keep the overhead fan blowing on your face at a comfortable level to have some positive airflow.
 Have a travel size bottle of hand sanitizer near at hand.
 Few people are washing there hands after every cough or sneeze.
 Baby powder is your friend.
 It can be taxing on your nether region to be seated that long.
 Try some baby powder with aloe to help ease the chafe.

 I’m sure a lot of folks are just saying “Have a few glasses of wine or beer”.
 Hey whatever works for you.
 I like to try and feel 100% when I arrive in a country I have never been before so I usually keep it to one drink before I try to sleep.
 How about you?
 Any new tips for the airborne….?